 - The Lights Ray Toler 2:54

 Another simple arrangement with big harmonies.
+There are 18 voices singing “They shine,” which might be overkill, but I was probably caught up in both singing the parts (and enjoying singing with a choir), and just stacking and stacking and stacking.
 When writing and recording, I heard a big rock sound during the “They shine” section – think Dark Side of the Moon era Pink Floyd – but every time I started to add something, it took away from the song.
 There’s probably another arrangement of this that would work just as well.

 I close my eyes and the lights appear